 SMC’s staff is comprised of highly skilled sports medicine professionals who have been selected for their practical knowledge and dedication to helping their colleagues Prepare to Respond Flawlessly® during sports’ worst moments.
-Each and every member of our staff is uniquely qualified to administer the In 2Min or Less!® curriculum.
+Each and every member of our staff is uniquely qualified to administer the In 2Min or Less!® curriculum, and there is a good chance that each has just come off the sidelines to do so.
+Every In 2Min or Less!® instructor can be found on the sidelines, at court side, or on the ice when not on the road instructing the In 2Min or Less!® program.
 You can be confident that the teaching team assigned to your program will provide the superior professional education and service that has come to be expected from Sports Medicine Concepts, Inc.

 Mr. Michael Cendoma, MS, ATC

-Mr. Michael Cendoma, a certified athletic trainer since 1991, has served as the Curriculum Director for Sports Medicine Concepts’ In 2Min or Less!® Sports Emergency Care Training since inception in 1995.
-Mike is also responsible for on-going design and development of the FMxtractor®, an emergency face mask removal device initially patented in 1998.
+Mr. Michael Cendoma, a certified athletic trainer since 1991, has served as the Program Director for Sports Medicine Concepts’ In 2Min or Less!® Sports Emergency Care Training since inception in 1995.
+Mike is also responsible for design and development of EMSoft®, SMC’s emergency action planning and auditing application.
+In 1998 Mike patented the FMxtractor®, an emergency face mask removal device that is described as a necessary component of every sideline emergency kit.
 Mike dedicates much of his professional practice to the development of practical information and techniques regarding on-field management of sports emergencies, and to ensuring that the In 2Min or Less!® curriculum provides unparalleled true-to-life emergency response training for sports medicine professionals.
-Mike’s work has been incorporated into many peer-reviewed works, reference texts, and an award-winner software application.
-Under Mike’s watch, the In 2Min or Less!® training curriculum has become the foundation for many of the most elite medical teams in professional sports.
+Mike’s work has been incorporated into many peer-reviewed works, reference texts, and a National Athletic Trainers’ Association award-winner software application.
+Two of Mike’s more recent scholarly endeavors have been recognized by the Journal of Athletic Training for best non-research manuscript and best research manuscript.
+Under Mike’s direction, the In 2Min or Less!® training curriculum has become the foundation for many of the most elite medical teams in professional sports.
 In addition to his work with Sports Medicine Concepts, Inc., Mike also serves as the Clinical Coordinator for the Concussion Management Specialists, PLLC.
-A truly dedicated and traditional athletic trainer, Mike practices everything he preaches every day as the athletic trainer on the sidelines for Livonia Central School District.
+A truly dedicated and traditional athletic trainer, Mike prefers the sidelines to any other practice setting.
+He can be found on any given Friday night on the sidelines for Livonia Central School District.

 Mr. Peter Bonadonna, EMT-P